 Available on PS4, Xbox One (version tested), Nintendo Switch, PS3, Xbox 360 and PC

-FIFA 18 is the best FIFA game ever made.
+FIFA 18 is the best FIFA game EA has ever made.
 It’s that simple.
-I cannot believe the huge leap the series has seen in one year.
-This entry is streets ahead of FIFA 17, let alone any that came before that.
-The football on the pitch is more fluid, passing is improved, close control better, and we finally have upgrades to the game’s offline modes.
+I cannot believe the huge leap the series has produced in one year.
+This is streets ahead of FIFA 17, let alone any that came before that.
+The football on the pitch is more fluid, passing is improved, close control better, and we finally have upgrades to offline modes.
 Throw all that in with Ultimate Team’s continued brilliance, another engaging story in The Journey: Hunter Returns and the Frostbite engine’s beauty, I don’t think we could ask for much more.

-EA Sports deserves huge credit for the journey it has undertaken with FIFA.
-Starting off at the launch of the current generation of consoles with the ill-fated Ignite Engine, each year it was clear what the team was trying to implement.
+EA Sports deserves credit for the journey it has undertaken with FIFA.
+Starting off at the current-gen consoles’ launch with the ill-fated Ignite Engine, each year it was clear what the team was trying to implement.
 At times, the baby steps fixed some areas, while breaking others, like when heading became so overpowered for big men, many matches became a David Moyes cross-fest.
 Thankfully, crosses were broken at the same time, too, meaning there was some bastardised form of perfect imbalance.

 Then it was the turn of defending, with a way more advanced system meaning you actually had to think when you didn’t have the ball.
 Unfortunately, because defence was overhauled in one year, attacking felt awful, as that had to be fixed the following year.
 But now, here we are, and all those pieces have finally come together to form a beautiful picture.
 It’s hard to not admire the end result when the gameplay is this good.